-When it comes to entertaining kids in the Sunshine State, there’s more than the land of amusement parks.
+Free or Cheap Activities to do with Kids in Florida is easy when it comes to entertaining kids in the Sunshine State.
+There’s more than the land of amusement parks.
 Believe me, we love them too, but sometimes you just need to look beyond those touristy locations.
-Plus, these attractions can get so expensive.
 Florida has so many things for kids to do that are affordable and sometimes even free!
-Here are some Free or Cheap Activities to do with Kids in Florida I thought you might enjoy!
+Here are some of our favorites.

 This post may contain affiliate links.